dirkroorda/laf-fabric/docs/texts/getting-started.rst

 ----------
 Have a look at the notebooks in the `ETCBC-Data <https://github.com/judithgottschalk/ETCBC-data>`_ repository.
 You find notebooks by which you can study the rich feature set in the ETCBC data and notebooks that help you to add your own annotations to the data.
-Both of these tasks require the additional *etcbc* package, which comes with LAF-Fabric.
+These notebooks require the additional *etcbc* package, which comes with LAF-Fabric.